ampach/Recommended-Renderings-Module/README.md

    * *TreeviewRootIcon* - Default icon for root element of the recommended renderings list.
 Default: Applications/16x16/windows.png

 * **Z.RecommendedRenderings.ContentSearch.Configuration.config** - defines a search index configuration.
-It’s different for each of versions of Sitecore and should not be changed.
+Itâ€™s different for each of versions of Sitecore and should not be changed.
 * **Z.RecommendedRenderings.ContentSearch.Index.config** - defines a search index.
-It’s also different for each of versions of Sitecore.
+Itâ€™s also different for each of versions of Sitecore.
 The Crowling locations should be the same with pathes that defined in the ContentRootPath and PlaceholderSettingsRootPath settings of RecommendedRenderings.config

 ## Installation

-**WARNING:**  The module will override the Sitecore’s default SelectRendering and EditDevice dialogs.
-You always will be able to restore them if needed (see the [Uninstall](/#Uninstall) section).
-BUT make sure that you haven’t already overridden this dialogs on your environment. if it is, It is not recommended to install the module.
+**WARNING:**  The module will override the Sitecoreâ€™s default SelectRendering and EditDevice dialogs.
+You always will be able to restore them if needed (see the [Uninstall](#Uninstall) section).
+BUT make sure that you havenâ€™t already overridden this dialogs on your environment. if it is, It is not recommended to install the module.
 Please [contact me](mailto:apr.dev@gmail.com) in this case and we will solve it individually.

 Follow the steps below for installing module:
 - Make sure that you downloaded the correct version of the module.